COPIC-sudo/ROF-V2/README.md

 ## License and third-party material

 Unless otherwise noted, this repository is licensed under the Apache License 2.0.
 Generated Waymo protocol-buffer modules under `src/waymo_open_dataset/` are attributed in `THIRD_PARTY_NOTICES.md`.
 Waymo and CommonRoad datasets retain their own terms and are not redistributed.

-## Citation

-Update the repository URL and author metadata in `CITATION.cff` before the public release.
-Cite both the accompanying article and the archived software release.